chelsealelrod/owego/README.md

 ### Motivation

-I wanted to create an application that helps those, including myself, who have trouble keeping up with their due dates of monthly bills.
-This app does not require any banking info and is solely just for keeping track of the dates, amounts, and status of being paid.
-Some people have their bills automatically taken out each month, and others may pay it manually every month.
-In the app, a user can check the status of paid or unpaid by creating all your bills that you want to view and check on.
-Click "Create Bill" to add the bills you want to keep track of.
-The user has the option to add related notes to each bill as well as create categories and tags for each one.
-Organizing and keeping track of current bills eases the mind and saves the hassle of looking them up in indvidual apps or bank statements.
+Owe-Go was created to help individuals - myself included - who struggle to keep track of monthly bill due dates.
+This app isn't tied to any banking info; it's simply designed to organize bill details like due dates, amounts, and payment status.

+Some users have their bills set to auto-pay, while others handle payments manually each month.
+With Owe-Go, users can easily create and manage a list of bills, check whether they're paid or unpaid, and categorize or tag them for better organization.
+Notes can also be added to individual bills for extra content.

+By simplifying how bills are tracked and viewed, Owe-Go helps reduce the mental clutter and time spent digging through apps or bank statements.

 ### Planning